-March 17, 2008, shares of MF Global began trading at \$16.11 and, by noon, traded as low as reported that "The company expects a pre-tax loss on a GAAP basis for the fourth fiscal quarter to range from \$55 million to \$65 million primarily attributable to the recently expected bad debt provision."
+119. On April 18, 2008, MF Global announced its Fourth Quarter 2008 results and reported that "The company expects a pre-tax loss on a GAAP basis for the fourth fiscal quarter to range from \$55 million to \$65 million primarily attributable to the recently expected bad debt provision."
 The Company's press release also announced that the Company launched two separate reviews into its risk management controls: